braintree/braintree-web-drop-in/DEVELOPMENT.md

 ## Integration tests

-We use [Browserstack](https://www.browserstack.com) to automate end to end testing on Google Chrome, Safari, Firefox and Internet Explorer 11.
+We use [Browserstack](https://www.browserstack.com) to automate end to end testing on Google Chrome, Safari, and Firefox.

 First, [sign up for a free open source Browserstack account](https://www.browserstack.com/open-source?ref=pricing) and a and [PayPal Sandbox](https://developer.paypal.com/developer/accounts/).